Madrapps/jacoco-report/README.md

 - `min-coverage-changed-files` - [*optional* {default: 80%}] The minimum code coverage that is required to pass for changed files
 - `update-comment` - [*optional* {default: false}] If true, updates the previous coverage report comment instead of creating new one.
   Requires `title` to work properly
+- `comment-type` - [*optional* {pr_comment, summary, both} {default: pr_comment}] Specifies where to add the comment, whether as a PR comment, workflow summary, or both.
+- `pr-number` - [*optional*] The PR number to add the comment to.
+If not provided, the action will try to get it from the environment.
 - `title` - [*optional*] Title for the Pull Request comment
 - `skip-if-no-changes` - [*optional* {default: false}] If true, comment won't be added if there is no coverage information present for the files changed